ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 inside is like a maze a city, but how could it be?
-It's just a crack in the wall thoughts running through my mind I see one of the ants sound the alarm and I see thousands of ants running around and then silence…
+It's just a crack in the wall thoughts running through my mind I see one of the ants sound the alarm and I see thousands of ants running around and then silence… every ant has about his head down in front of big stadium or a big throne